 Aus is a great place for relaxing, stargazing and admiring the scenery – the mountains and sunsets are incredible.

 We didn’t stay in the town itself, but at Klein Aus Vista, a beautiful farm surrounded by the Aus Mountains.
 Many people visit the area in June and July to see the pretty flowers that bloom around July and August.
 We just caught the tail end of them this time.

 But another attraction here is the wild Namib Desert Horses that roam in this area known as the Garub.
 The best place to see them is at the Garub waterhole on the B4 between Aus and Luderitz.
 We stopped here and were really lucky to see quite a few horses drinking and rolling around in the sand, but they meandered off about twenty minutes after we arrived so some people who arrived later just missed them.

 Whilst they are cool to see especially if you know the mystery surrounding how they came to be, don’t be super disappointed if you don’t see them, they do just look like regular horses.

 Kolmanskop lies in the Sperrgebiet (the Prohibited Area) between Aus and Luderitz.
-The once a lucrative diamond mining town was abandoned when bigger and better diamonds were found elsewhere and is now a ghost town.
+The once-lucrative diamond mining town was abandoned when bigger and better diamonds were found elsewhere and is now a ghost town.

-There is an air of mystery to the place that was made famous by the many photographers who flock there to take pictures of the the eerie, abandoned buildings that are slowly being reclaimed by the desert, however I’m going to be honest, I don’t love Kolmanskop.
+There is an air of mystery to the place that was made famous by the many photographers who flock there to take pictures of the eerie, abandoned buildings that are slowly being reclaimed by the desert, but I’m going to be honest, I don’t love Kolmanskop.